akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 :::

 Here are the simple steps to create a connection:
-1. Click on the `System` menu.
+1. Click on the `Connect` menu.
-2. Click on the `Connections` submenu.
+2. Click on the `Connection settings` submenu.
 3. Click on the `Create` button.
 4. In the `Label` field, enter the name of your connector.
 For example, if you wish to connect your PIM to Magento, write `Magento` or `Magento connector`.
 _Sidenote: the code of the connection is automatically generated based on the label.
 You can keep it as is or change it, it's up to you!_